-If any of these services appeal to you—whether on their own or grouped together as a bundle to help you live a healthy lifestyle—you have a range of options.
-The key point is that we’re here to help, in any way you need.
-If you need clarity or you’d like to talk things through, give us a call—1300 466 322.
+You can choose services on their own or bundled together to help you live a healthy lifestyle.
+We are here to help in any way you need.
+If you would like to talk things through, give us a call on 1300 478 776.

-You may be able to access services through a Home Care Package, a government-subsidised funding package for home care.
+You may be able to access services through a government-subsidised Home Care Package.

 You may be eligible for other government funding options, and you can always purchase services immediately with your own money.